Clayton-Andersen/reactportfolio/README.md

 # Clayton Andersen

 ## description
-Second version of portfolio created using react to house my various works.
+Second version of portfolio created using the React framework to house my various works.

 ## Table of Contents
 * [Screenshots](#screenshots)